LearnClash vs Trivia Crack: Best Quiz Duel App [2026]

 - Prefer casual trivia with a classic six-category format

-- Want to play on the web without downloading an app
+- Want to play on the web without a download

-- Enjoy contributing your own questions to a community database
+- Like to submit your own questions to a shared pool

-- Prefer a larger existing player base for matchmaking
+- Want a larger existing player base for matchmaking

-- Don’t need study tools, progress tracking, or knowledge retention features
+- Don’t need study tools, progress tracking, or retention features

-- Like the randomness of a wheel-spin mechanic
+- Enjoy the luck of a wheel spin

-Trivia Crack has been around since 2013 and has built a massive community.
-If you’re looking for a lighthearted game to play with casual friends who don’t care about rankings or learning, it’s a proven choice.
+Trivia Crack has been around since 2013 and has built a huge community.
+It’s a proven pick for casual play with friends who don’t care about rank or learning.

 The Bottom Line

-LearnClash and Trivia Crack serve different audiences.
-LearnClash is a competitive, learning-first quiz platform with any-topic questions, ELO rankings, spaced repetition across all game modes, deep stats, and an AI tutor.
-Built for players who want to get smarter while competing.
-Trivia Crack is a casual, entertainment-first trivia game with a large player base and a classic format.
-Built for players who want lighthearted fun.
+LearnClash and Trivia Crack serve different players.
+LearnClash is a learning-first quiz app.
+You get any-topic questions, ELO rank, spaced repetition in every mode, deep stats, and an AI tutor.
+It’s built for players who want to get smarter while they compete.
+Trivia Crack is a fun-first trivia game with a huge player base and a classic format.
+It’s built for players who want low-stakes fun.

-If you want to learn something new while competing against friends in ranked quiz duels on any topic, LearnClash is the clear choice.
+If you want to learn something new while competing in ranked quiz duels on any topic, LearnClash is the clear choice.
+Each round takes 3 minutes.
 If you want casual trivia with no pressure, Trivia Crack does that well.
-For a different comparison angle, see how LearnClash stacks up against Kahoot’s classroom quiz format.
+For how Trivia Crack stacks up against 10 other apps, see our 11 best trivia apps ranked for 2026 or browse 11 alternatives to Quizlet if flashcards are your thing.
+You can also see how LearnClash compares to Kahoot’s classroom format, Kahoot vs Gimkit for teachers, QuizDuel’s 1v1 format, the now-defunct QuizUp, or the licensed Jeopardy app.

 Frequently Asked Questions